 Although, it’s not just new ghouls who have been seriously lacking style.
 Old ones have returned and looked completely different than in the past.
 I’m unsure if it’s because of budget or time constraints, but intriguing characters have been watered down.

 A great example are Reapers.
 We are introduced to them in the first season when Dean comes face-to-face with one.
 It was an elderly looking man, but not fully human.
 This design was very subtle, but effective.
 Jump to the next season when Dean meets Tessa, a young woman who turns out to be a reaper.
 The reason for her humanly appearance was so Dean would talk to her.
 However, from then on all Reapers appeared as humans, despite not having the same motive.

 We once again see the same thing happen with the djinn’s, or “evil genies”.
 Their first appearance is in the dreamy season two episode, “What Is and What Should Never Be”.
 The djinn appears as a heavily tattooed creature with blue eyes and a blue flame appearing on his hand to signify his magic.
 The clothing was also representative of him being a mystical, ancient being.

-Another great example were the Alphas, the main big bad for an entiry season.
+Later we were given the Alphas, the main big bad for that entire season.
 All of whom looked like basic humans.
-Supposedly the first of every creature the brothers have come across, and they look like any other person you’d walk by on the street.
-Late down the season line, we have another main villain called the Leviathan’s, who were all human in appearance, accept for poorly CGI’d mouths when they fed.
+Supposedly the first of every creature the brothers have come across.
+The most powerful of vampires, shapeshifters, and skinwalkers – and they look like any other person you’d walk by on the street.
+Later down the season line, we have another big bad called the Leviathan’s, who were all human in appearance, accept for poorly CGI’d mouths when they fed.